CMUSchwartzLab/MosaicSim/README.md

 To run the simulation, simply execute "python3 sim.py [DIR_NAME]" in the repository.
 DIR_NAME defines the name of the directory under storage_dir where all your data will be stored for the simulation run.

 # System Requirements
-The program should take less than 30G of memory and only one core per execution.
+The program should, for standard sequencing settings, take less than 40G of memory and only one core per execution.
 The storage requirements depend on the parameters of the simulation.
-Run time was approximately 4 and a half hours for 3, 30x WGS samples.
+Run time was approximately 3 and a half hours for 3, 30x WGS samples.